Let’s Make An Amazing Purple Basil Pesto!

 4. Add the basil leaves and work at full speed until you see that the leaves are completely crushed and incorporated.

-6. Drain pasta with an Asian strainer, pour it in the bowl and mix it so to cover the pasta evenly.
+7. Drain pasta, pour it in the bowl and mix it so to cover the pasta evenly.